gulsahkandemir/lyft-shortest-detour-challenge/README.md

 I used Google Maps Api, jQuery UI Widgets and Bootstrap to implement my solution.
 To be more specific, routes between two points are requested from Google Maps Api's Direction Service.
 The algorithm implemented is like as follows:

-- firstDriverDetourDistance = distance between A -> B through waypoints C and D (A -> C -> D -> B)
+- firstDriverDetourDistance: distance between A -> B through waypoints C and D (A -> C -> D -> B)
-- firstDriverTourDistance = distance between A -> B
+- firstDriverTourDistance: distance between A -> B
-- secondDriverDetourDistance = distance between C -> D through waypoints A and B (C -> A -> B -> D)
+- secondDriverDetourDistance: distance between C -> D through waypoints A and B (C -> A -> B -> D)
-- secondDriverTourDistance = distance between C -> D
+- secondDriverTourDistance: distance between C -> D

-- shortestDetourDifference = Minimum((firstDriverDetourDistance - firstDriverTourDistance), (secondDriverDetourDistance - secondDriverTourDistance))
+- shortestDetourDifference = minimum((firstDriverDetourDistance - firstDriverTourDistance), (secondDriverDetourDistance - secondDriverTourDistance))

 ## How to get it work

-Open [Lyft Shortest Detour Challenge](http://funma.pl/yft/) webpage and enter 4 pairs of Latitude/Longitude.
+Open http://sf.funma.pl/lyft/ webpage and enter 4 pairs of Latitude/Longitude.
 Click Calculate button :)